 From that time on we started breeding dogs that had a need to be with people and less in the field to hunt and work all day.
 Disposition and temperament have always been high on our list of qualities for our dogs along with health issues.
 So it became a very easy transition for our dogs.

 We then started looking for help with locating qualified organizations that had the contacts for people in need of a good dog that could help them make life easier with their everyday goals.

-The American Legion Post 269 Auxiliary in Haslett Mi because that contact for us and we have been working ever since to supply these men and woman with dogs that they can use for public use.
+The American Legion Post 269 Auxiliary in Haslett Mi became that contact for us and we have been working ever since to supply these men and women with dogs that they can use for public use.